← Back to Choose Clarity

 A Note on Clarity

-If you’re carrying a decision where the cost of being wrong feels high, a Clarity Diagnostic helps you decide the next move with confidence.
+If you're carrying a decision where the cost of being wrong feels high, the Clarity Diagnostic helps you name the real problem, rule out false problems, and choose the next move with confidence.